Symplectic log Kodaira dimension $-\infty$, affine-ruledness and unicuspidal rational curves: Irrational ruled manifolds

-\begin{corollary} Under the assumption of Proposition \ref{prop:ruledconfig}, if $\omega(E_n)\leq \omega(E_i)$ for any $1\leq i\leq n$, then there are the following two cases: \begin{enumerate} \item if there is exactly one component $D$ in class $E_n$, then this component must be a toric/half-toric/exterior exceptional sphere; \item if $D$ has no component in class $E_n$, then the intersection numbers between $E_n$ and the components in $D$ must be either $0$ or $1$, and at most two of them are $1$.
-In particular, $E_n$ must be $D$-good. \end{enumerate} \end{corollary}
+\begin{corollary} Under the assumption of Proposition \ref{prop:ruledconfig}, if $\omega(E_n)\leq \omega(E_i)$ for any $1\leq i\leq n$, then there are the following two cases: \begin{enumerate} \item if there is exactly one component of $D$ in class $E_n$, then this component must be a toric/half-toric/exterior exceptional sphere with respect to $D$; \item if $D$ has no component in class $E_n$, then the intersection numbers between $E_n$ and the components in $D$ must be either $0$ or $1$, and at most two of them are $1$.
+In particular, $E_n$ must be $D$-good. \end{enumerate} As a consequence, $D$ must be comb-like. \end{corollary}

-\begin{proof} This follows from a direct computations of the intersection numbers among components in $D$ and symplectic area considerations.
-Note that there are at most two components whose homology class has a `$-E_n$' term.
-Also, there is no spherical component in class $E_n-\sum_{j\in \Lambda} E_j$ with non-empty $\Lambda$ by the symplectic area assumption. \end{proof}